 Thanks for visiting my webpage!
 My name is Chris Kennedy, and I’m honored to serve as the State Representative for Colorado House District 23.
-I ran for office for the first time last year and am humbled by the support from so many of you who elected me on November 8, 2016.
+I have completed two terms in the State House, and I won re-election in 2020.
+I am humbled by the support from so many of you who have elected me.

-Even in these times of great uncertainty, it is truly an honor that I get to wake up every day and work for a better future for all of us.
-Looking back on all of the opportunities I had growing up, I am more committed than ever to making sure the next generation has every opportunity to pursue their own American dream.
+In these times of great uncertainty, it is truly an honor that I get to wake up every day and work for a better future for all of us.
+Looking back on all of the opportunities I had growing up, I am more committed than ever to make sure that our communities are supported in these unprecedented times and that the next generation–including my daughter–has every opportunity to pursue their own American dream.